SoftwareHeritage/swh-deposit/doc/specs.md

 In this document, we will refer to a client (e.g. HAL server) and a server (SWH).

-Rougly, the sword protocol exchange, from repository to repository scenario, can be summarized in the following manner:
+Roughly, the sword protocol exchange, from repository to repository scenario, can be summarized in the following manner:

 1. Discussion with the client and the server to establish the server's abilities (GET).
-The client asks the server's capacities through a GET query to the service document uri.
-The server answers with the sword version supported (v2), a URI list it supports.
+The client can ask the server's abilities through a GET query to the service document uri.
+The server answers with the sword version supported (v2), a URI list it supports, the collection it can query, etc...

-2. Client deposits one or more files through the deposit creation uri via a POST request.
+2. Client deposits one archive through the deposit creation uri via a POST request (or possibly in multiple requests)

-3. Client updates existing files through the deposit update uri via a PUT request.
+3. Client updates existing archive through the deposit update uri via a PUT request (or possibly in multiple requests)

-4. Client deletes a document through the delete uri via a DELETE request.
+4. Client deletes a document through the delete uri via a DELETE request (cf. limitation paragraph about this one)

 # Limitation